orbitmines/archive/projects/_unprocessed/Stylistics and References (2021-2023).md

 - References to existing concepts like https://en.wikipedia.org/wiki/NP-completeness / other complexity theory related ideas. (church-turing thesis as well?), something like : computation universality

 SIGMA MODELS ; http://web.mit.edu/redingtn/www/netadv/Xsigmamodl.html

 Relate how this compares to Godels incompleteness thereom, where the space of possibile theoreoms is disaplyed in some background, it's only that background which defines non-reachable theorems.
-Without that background, the equivalency relations merely define the space?

 Possible rephrasing as best entropy/kolgomorovcomplexity, in finding a structure which expresses 'perfect use' of (probabalistic) space, by a symmetry between symbol frequency and number of symbols.

 Just as boolean algebra can't reach every possible state in its abstract definition, yet not when expressed in larger terms of every possible binary sequence, so can some abstract representation in the forms of how it is physically implemented, not necessarily represent every possible universe-state.
 Perhaps indirectly in some way>?? (bit vague)